dragonblocks/dragonblocks_alpha/BUILDING.md

 ## Client dependencies

-If you want to build the client, it is required to install the build dependencies for GLEW and GLFW (on X11/Debian based systems: `apt install xorg-dev libgl-dev`).
+If you want to build the client, it is required to install the build dependencies for GLEW and GLFW (on X11/Debian based systems: `apt install xorg-dev libgl1-mesa-dev`).

 Refer to:
 - https://www.glfw.org/docs/3.3/compile.html